-A. All members of staff who teach and support your child - including his/her Form Tutor - will be checking on his/her progress and will report regularly on this progress.
-If your child is in receipt of support that is different or additional to the norm then the SENDCo is also involved.
+A. All members of staff who teach and support your child - including his/her Form Tutor - will be checking on his/her progress and will report regularly on their progress.
+If your child is in receipt of support that is different or additional to the norm then the SEND team is also involved.